 (2) All interested parties who wish to make an oral

-presentation at TREC's open meeting are requested to notify the office
+presentation at the open meeting are requested to notify the office

-(3) TREC may consider oral presentations and written
+(3) The Board of Trustees may consider oral presentations

-documents presented by staff, the appealing party, and interested
+and written documents presented by staff, the appealing party, and

-parties.
-The chairman shall set the order and amount of time allowed
+interested parties.
+The chairman shall set the order and amount of

-(4) TREC's determination of the appeal shall be by
+(4) The Board of Trustees' determination of the appeal

-duly adopted resolution reflected in the minutes of the open meeting
+shall be by duly adopted resolution reflected in the minutes of the

-Director or his or her designee determines that a protest or appeal
+director or his designee determines that a protest or appeal raises

-raises issues significant to procurement practices or procedures,
+issues significant to procurement practices or procedures, a protest